netanoir/netanoir.github.io/blog/itp-week1.md

 title: ITP Week 1
 ---

 On September 3, 2019 I started graduate school in the [Interactive Telecommunications Program](http://itp.nyu.edu) (ITP) at New York University (NYU).
 I will be documenting my progress throughout the program on this blog.
-This week's blog post includes updates and assignments from the introductory courses to Physical Computing, Computational Media and Fabrication.
+This week's blog post includes updates and assignments from the introductory courses to Physical Computing, Fabrication and Computational Media.

 ### Physical Computing
 For Physical Computing taught by Danny Rozin, we were assigned the first two chapters of the [Art of Interactive Design](http://proxy.library.nyu.edu/sso/skillport?context=4587) by Chris Crawford and "[A Brief Rant on the Future of Interaction Design](http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/)" by Bret Victor to read.